clartaq/cljs-tree/README.md

     You can add a new headline _above_ the current headline by pressing `Shift-Return` instead.

-    In both cases, the inserted headline will be empty and show a blinking cursor ready to accept typing.
+    In both cases, the inserted headline will be empty and show a blinking caret ready to accept typing.

 - **Promoting/Outdenting and Demoting/Indenting Headlines**: An existing headline can be indented by pressing the `Tab` key while the headline is selected for editing.
 A headline can be outdented by holding down the `Shift` key then pressing the `Tab` key.